Reach Code Exploration

 Will consideration of possible reach codes take into account Truckee-specific data and constraints including our climate and construction costs?

 Yes.
 The State is conducting an initial analysis that will include Truckee’s climate zone data (Climate Zone 16) and our local utility rates.
-In addition to the State analysis, the Town has hired consultants to perform a Truckee-specific analysis that will incorporate local contractor rates and construction costs.
-Since Climate Zone 16 is relatively large, we are also exploring whether Truckee-specific climate data can be incorporated into the models.
-Additionally, our Stakeholder Committee is comprised of local experts who work in the construction, energy efficiency and engineering spaces who can provide on-the-ground perspectives on a variety of local considerations.
+In addition to the State analysis, the Town has hired consultants to perform a Truckee-specific analysis that will incorporate local weather data, contractor rates, and construction costs.
+Some of these studies are complete, and Additionally, our Stakeholder Committee is comprised of local experts who work in the construction, energy efficiency and engineering spaces who can provide on-the-ground perspectives on a variety of local considerations.

 Will existing buildings have to get rid of gas appliances?